jierui-cell/sedimix/README.md

 **Sedimix**: A workflow for the analysis of human nuclear DNA from sediments

 ## Overview
 Here we present an open-source snakemake workflow that identifies human sequences from sequencing data and provides relevant summary statistics.
-The final tool prioritizes the retention of human DNA while minimizing detection errors, offering a robust, accessible, and adaptable solution to support the growing needs of human evolutionary research.
+The final tool prioritizes the retention of human DNA while minimizing detection errors, offering a robust and accessible solution to support the growing needs of human evolutionary research.
 See paper for details.

 **Key Features:**
 - Utilizes Snakemake, a workflow management system for Python
-- Identifies ancient hominin reads in the samples through mapping and taxonomic classification
+- Identifies ancient hominin reads in the samples through taxonomic classification followed by mapping
 - Generates a report file with summary statistics

 ## Requirements
 Ensure the following tools are installed and configured before running the pipeline:

+If you're using `zsh` as your shell, replace `~/.bashrc` with `~/.zshrc` in the commands below.

 ### [Centrifuge (default)](https://ccb.jhu.edu/software/centrifuge/manual.shtml)
 ```bash